Heyimlulu/Heyimlulu/README.md

 # 🔭 I’m currently working on

-- **Iro-Chan**, a multifunctional discord bot made using the DiscordJS API and Discord Akairo Framework
+- **Paanya**, a multifunctional discord bot made using the DiscordJS API and Discord Akairo Framework
 - **Auto Insurance Project**, an automobile insurance management application using the Spring Boot, Maven and Bootstrap frameworks

 # ⭐ My projects